The Private Viewing

 Yesterday I told my daughter, Justice, that the private viewing would take place today.
 I told her we would pick her up at 9am in order to make sure we would arrive at the funeral home by ten.

-I began calling her at 7am but she didn’t pick up the phone.
+At 7am, I began calling here but she didn’t pick up the phone.
 I continued to call every fifteen minutes but still no answer.
 Of course, as a mom, I began to worry about her.

 Was she okay?